neilbartlett/color-temperature/README.md

 ## API

-The API provides two methods.
-Both convert from Kelvin to RGB.
-The first method provides a more accurate conversion.
-The performance of the two methods is approximately the same.
-The second method is provided for comparison purposes.
-The first method is preferred.
+In the following API, The color RGB is represented in JSON format eg [0,128,255] would be

+{
+  red : 0,
+  green : 128,
+  blue : 255
+}

-NOTE The conversions use approximations and are suitable for photo-mainpulation and other non-critical uses.
+NOTE The conversions below use approximations and are suitable for photo-mainpulation and other non-critical uses.
 They are not suitable for medical or other high accuracy use cases.

 Accuracy is best between 1000K and 40000K.